isomerpages/moe-bendemeersec/_student-development/CCA/Modern Dance.md

 <p>Dance is a powerful catalyst for personal growth.
 It allows individuals
 to express emotions and ideas through movement, fostering creativity and communication skills.
-Collaborative dance forms promote social interaction and teamwork, enhancing social intelligence.
-The discipline required in mastering dance techniques translates into valuable life skills like perseverance and time management, benefiting academic, professional, and personal pursuits.
+Collaborative dance forms promote social interaction and teamwork.
+The discipline required in mastering dance techniques translates into valuable life skills like perseverance, time management and having an achievement-oriented mindset.
+This will benefit our members in both their professional, and personal pursuits.</p>
-In essence, dance is transformative, nurturing physical, emotional, and social well-being while fostering a resilient and achievement-oriented mindset.</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
 <p>Singapore Youth Festival Arts Presentation&nbsp;</p>
 </li>
 <li>
-<p>Speech day Performance</p>
+<p>Speech and Awards Day Performance</p>
 </li>
 <li>
-<p>Teachers Day Performance&nbsp;</p>
+<p>Teacher's Day Performance&nbsp;</p>
 </li>
 <li>
 <p>Open House Showcase</p>